 The LAW-12 was semi-automatic only.
 The Franchi LAW-12 was developed from the SPAS-12.
 The new firearm appears to be one of the major contenders on the semi-auto combat-shotgun market.
 Its gas operation (to minimize recoil), lightweight, and wide range of accessories available for it also promise to help it gain quick acceptance among those needing such a weapon.

 The Franchi SPAS-14 was a prototype described as a SPAS-12 with a box magazine.

 The original Franchi SPAS-12 was based on an old Franchi shotgun receiver.
 Franchi designed a new gun in the SPAS15, keeping many SPAS-12 features such as a selectable pump or semi-auto operation.
-They added new features such as the pistol grip safety.
+They added new features, such as pistol grip safety.
 And most noticeable of all, it had a stacked detachable magazine instead of the standard tubular feed.

-There have been some other less known variants such as:
+There have been some other less-known variants, such as:

 - PA3 Compact

 |Manufacturer:||Luigi Franchi SpA, 1-25020 Fornaci, Italy|

 2 thoughts on “Luigi Franchi SPAS: A Special Purpose Automatic Shotgun from Italy”

 I want one the first one, but if I had to guess it probably costs 5000 or more mainly because it is automatic.
 Actually thinking about that it’s probably more!
 Automic guns are always very expensive also usually illegal to own without the proper licenses, just like having to have one to own//use a suppressor.